Trade/other name(s): Zelboraf

 This drug may interact with a number of other drugs or supplements in the body.
 (See "Interactions" above.)
 Be sure your doctor is aware of all drugs and supplements you are taking.
 Do not start or stop taking any drug without talking to your doctor about all of them.

 This drug can cause allergic reactions in some people when it is given.
 Serious reactions are rare but can be dangerous.
-Symptoms can include rash or redness of the skin, feeling lightheaded or dizzy, chest tightness or pain, trouble breathing or swallowing, flushing, back pain, or swelling of the face, tongue, or throat.
+Symptoms can include rash or redness of the skin, feeling lightheaded or dizzy, fast heartbeat, chest tightness or pain, trouble breathing or swallowing, hoarseness, flushing, back pain, or swelling of the face, tongue, or throat.
 Tell your doctor or nurse right away if you notice any of these symptoms after taking the drug.

 This drug can make your skin very sensitive to sunlight, which could make your skin burn more easily and lead to severe sunburns.
 You should try to avoid sunlight while taking this drug.
 When going outdoors, you should wear clothes that protect your skin, including your face, head, hands, arms, and legs, and use broad-spectrum sunscreen and lip balm with an SPF of at least 30.